KeithBremer/syllabus/db/week-2/lesson.md

 In the following, we will use _node-postgres_ to...

 1. Connect to a database
-2. Send SQL query to the database and get results
+2. Send SQL queries to the database and get results

 ### Loading data from a database with a GET endpoint

-Let's build a brand new NodeJS application with a single GET endpoint to load the list of hotels that you already have in the `hotels` table of the `cyf_hotels` database.
+Let's build a brand new NodeJS application with a single GET endpoint to load the list of customers that you already have in the `customers` table of the `cyf_hotels` database.

-First, create a new NodeJS application that we will call **cyf-hotels-api** (enter `server.js` when asking about the entry point):
+First, create a new NodeJS application that we will call **cyf-hotels-api** (enter `server.js` when asked for the entry point):

 ```
 mkdir cyf-hotels-api && cd cyf-hotels-api && npm init